duckietown/book-opmanual-duckiebot/src/01-setup/03-duckiebot/network-configuration.md

 * A connected Duckiebot
 ```

 Most `dts` commands rely on the connectivity between the Duckiebot, the computer used to interact with it, and the internet.

-To achieve this, the Duckiebot and the computer need to appear both as physical devices on a same subnet that has access to the internet.
+To make sure all commands work, the Duckiebot and the computer must:

+* appear as physical devices on a same subnet;
+* the network should have access to the internet.

 ```{warning}
 Networks are the most common blocker when using Duckietown.
 Making sure this step is completely correctly will remove many future headaches.